• Home

 The Three Stooges - Hoi Polloi (1935)

-Los Angeles filming location then and now from The Three Stooges movie Hoi Polloi movie location.
+Then and now view: Los Angeles filming location from The Three Stooges movie Hoi Polloi.
+1935 vs now

 The Three Stooges are at work collecting trash (which appears to consist mainly of noisy cans!).
 A group of professors walking by notice the Stooges and their "lower class" behavior and offer to turn the Stooges into perfect gentlemen.